sitedyno/phergie-fortune/README.md

 ## License

-Released under the BSD License.
-See `LICENSE`.
+Released under the MIT License.
+See `LICENSE.md`.